 A knock back can be especially frustrating if you are unsure about why you were turned down, and it can be worth asking for constructive feedback.

-Not all hiring managers will provide this but a simple phone call or email can at least give you a clearer idea of why you didn’t receive a job offer.
+Not all hiring managers will provide this but a simple phone call or email can potentially give you a clearer idea of why you didn’t receive a job offer.
 There could be a good reason why you were overlooked and it will at least put an end to any nagging doubts you may have.
-If it turns out there are gaps in your skill set, consider enrolling in a course.
+If it turns out there are gaps in your skillset, consider enrolling in a course.
 It could give you a real advantage when you apply for other roles.

 Focus on your strengths

 There will always be areas where each of us can improve, but remember that you bring your own unique value proposition and passions to the table.
 Focusing on these can provide the renewed energy and momentum you need to find the job that’s right for you.

 Create a list of your strengths and key contributions you’ve made to previous workplaces.
 Not only will this reaffirm your value as an employee, it can also come in handy for your next job interview.